-Working in partnership with Health and Adult Services, Children and Young People's Services and other local housing support and accommodation providers, Selby District Council deal with all 16-25 year olds through a Hub that is based at Access Selby.
+Working in partnership with Health and Adult Services, Children and Young People's Services and other local housing support and accommodation providers, Selby District Council deal with all 16-25 year olds through the Hub.

 - Support if you are a young person aged between 16-25 and are homeless or at risk of becoming homeless.

 - General housing advice and support around issues like benefits and managing a tenancy.

 - Offer you support and help to stay in your own home where it is safe and appropriate to do so.

 - However, we know staying at home isn't always suitable or possible so we offer a range of accommodation and support services.

 Staff in the hub will: